apache/trafficcontrol/docs/source/admin/index.rst

 Traffic Control is distributed in source form for the developer, but also as a binary package.
 This guide details how to install and configure a Traffic Control CDN using the binary packages, as well as how to perform common operations running a CDN.

-When installing a complete CDN from scratch, you probably want to install servers in the following order:
+When installing a complete CDN from scratch, a sample recommended order is:

 1. Traffic Ops
 2. Traffic Vault (Riak)